peteryzheng/insertion_SVs/README.md

-    -- kmer file — input for the initial run of task array -- failed kmer file - input for reruns of the failed tasks -- task array shell scripts — shell scripts for the task arrays --| outputs
+    -- kmer file — input for the initial run of task array -- failed kmer file - input for reruns of the failed tasks -- task array shell scripts — shell scripts for the task arrays -- terra table — table to run the alignment step on terra --| outputs
     --| alignment_files — alignment score outpus
     --| task_array_output — task array outputs